 Different Types Of Skin Pigmentation And Its Treatment

 Most of us spend a good chunk of our day outdoors.
 And no matter how hard you try, avoiding the sun while being outdoors is next to impossible.
-Apart from just covering yourself and following other skin care tips, taking the right precautionary measures is also essential especially when staying indoors is not an option.
+Apart from just covering yourself and following others skin care tips, taking the right precautionary measures is also essential, especially when staying indoors is not an option.

 Skin pigmentation essentially is the colour of your skin.
 When your skin is healthy and devoid of any sun damage, your skin colour will appear to be normal.
 In the case of sun damage or excessive exposure to harmful sun rays, your skin may change colour.
 When it becomes darker it is called hyperpigmentation and when it turns lighter it is called hypopigmentation.
 The different types of pigmentation are categorised either under hyperpigmentation or hypopigmentation depending on the effect it has on your skin.

 How it affects an individual?

 The changes in the pigment of your skin, i.e. melanin cause different types of skin discolouration and therefore do not respond to the same treatment.
 Sunspots, age spots, freckles, or just normal skin pigmentation, irregular skin discolouration is a common skin problem and is caused by many factors such as:

 - sun damage